mayurah/Evaluation-Manual/security.md

 Though evaluation would be done based on contribution made by candidates in respective domain, here are Some of the evaluation paramenters for security hackathon.

+## Cyber Security 🛡

+- Completeness of submission
 - Quality of submitted solution
 - Understanding of the problem
 - Extra points:
 -- Innovative approach
-	-- going extra mile to build PoC for exploit
+-- Going extra mile to build PoC for exploit
 -- build wireframe or flow to further explain the solution/hack, -- Finding unknown vulnerability which wasn't part of the CTF -- Documentation, Robust Design and architectural knowledge -- Deployment and Live Demo

 —